ahmedanees-m/QuBiS-HiQ/README.md

-# Quantum interferometric detection of non-nearest-neighbor effects in DNA thermodynamics
+# Quantum interferometric detection of non-nearest-neighbour effects in DNA thermodynamics

 ## Overview